- China Essentials

 Some of the best and most popular markets in Beijing are:

-Although the shopping and the cultural attractions around Beijing are amazing, the food is still the best thing about the city.
+Although the cultural attractions around Beijing are amazing, the food is still the best thing about the city.

 The food all over China is just as amazing as the stories say, though it is a little different to the Chinese food that you probably eat back home.